-This biography was written by David Green and was first published in the Dictionary of New Zealand Biography in 2010.
+This biography, written by David Green, was first published in the Dictionary of New Zealand Biography in 2010.

 The gregarious, dogmatic, hyperactive running coach Arthur Leslie Lydiard is one of the few New Zealand sportsmen to have influenced millions of people around the world.
 His system of training produced record-breaking runners and stimulated the international growth of jogging for fitness and health.